Society for the History of Astronomy

-The Society for the History of Astronomy is an organisation based in the United Kingdom that promotes research into the history of astronomy.
-It publishes a research journal called The Antiquarian Astronomer and a regular Bulletin.
+The Society for the History of Astronomy is an organisation based in the United Kingdom that promotes research into the history of astronomy particularly at the ‘grassroots’ level.
+It publishes a refereed journal called The Antiquarian Astronomer and a less formal Bulletin.

-The society
+The Society

 The Society for the History of Astronomy was founded in 2002 to promote the study of the history of astronomy by hosting talks by members and publishing new research into the field.
-One main objective was to encourage research into past astronomers who have previously been neglected within the history of science.
+One main objective is to encourage research into past astronomers who have previously been neglected within the history of science.
 Some of its members are professional historians of science but most are amateur historians.

-The honorary president is Dr Allan Chapman of Wadham College, Oxford.
+The honorary president was previously Dr Allan Chapman of Wadham College, Oxford, and, since this death the position is vacant.
 The honorary vice-presidents are Emily Winterburn (who was chair at the time of foundation) and Prof. Mike Edmunds.
 Previous vice-presidents have included Sir Patrick Moore, Sir Arnold Wolfendale, FRS, and Dr Michael Hoskin.

-The society hosts several one-day conferences at venues across the United Kingdom each year.
+The society normally hosts two one-day conferences at venues across the United Kingdom each year.
 A Bulletin is published twice yearly containing articles and news items about astronomical history.
 The Bulletin includes short reports of original research by members.

 The society maintains a library of publications of importance to the history of the science.
 The reference section is named for Sir Robert Ball and the lending section is named for Sir Patrick Moore.
 The library is located at the Birmingham and Midland Institute in central Birmingham.
-The archives of the society are preserved at the library of the Institute of Astronomy, Cambridge.
+The society also holds an archive.